machnic/template_juce_cmake_vscode/README.md

 Open Debug Menu in left Sidebar.
 And click Run button on the left in a menu of CMake Debug(workspace).
 Standalone version of your plugin will be launched.

-(Note that you can also debug from "Debug" button in right-click menu of CMake Tools but you cannot use CodeLLDB debugger in this case.)
+(Note that you can also debug from "Debug" button in right-click menu of CMake Tools, but you cannot use CodeLLDB debugger in this case.)

+#### (Optional) Setting JUCE version

 The version of JUCE is currently 8.0.1 by default.
 JUCE is located as a git submodule in `lib` directory, so you can switch the version by checking out in the directory like this.